thadc23/me/README.md

 * I ask questions to learn.
 Please do not take my questions as a sign of doing anything wrong.
 * I express gratitude frequently.
 This is genuine.
 * I like to fix things.
 Please let me know if you just need to vent without action.
-* Sometimes, my calendar will be packed with meetings.
-Please DM me on Slack if you can’t find time.
-I will always make time for you.